First published Dec 27th 2014

 - Add coconut milk and stir well.
 Cook for another minute.

-- Pour coconut and egg mixture over grated cassava in a large mixing bowl and stir until blended.
+- Pour coconut and egg mixture over strained cassava in a large mixing bowl and stir until blended.

 - Pour the cassava mixture into the lined square pan.